airbytehq/quickstarts/airbyte_dbt_airflow_bigquery/README.md

 2. **Set Environment Variables**:

    - Open the `.env.example` file located in the `orchestration` directory.
-   - Update the necessary fields, paying special attention to the `GCP_SERVICE_ACCOUNT_PATH`, which should point to your BigQuery service account JSON key directory path.
+   - Update the necessary fields, paying special attention to the `GCP_SERVICE_ACCOUNT_PATH`, which should point to your local service account JSON key directory path.
    - Rename the file from `.env.example` to `.env` after filling in the details.

 3. **Build the custom Airflow image**: